hbk91/UCLA_MFE_2021-22_BootCamp_Group23/Assignment_4/Assignment4_Group23.md

     - Component A: Probability of the person winning on the first turn.
 For instance, $\frac{1}{3}$ in case of Person 1.
     - Component B: It is the product of the following two probabilities:
       -  Probability of the person losing on the first turn.
 For instance, $\frac{2}{3}$ in case of Person 1.
-      -  Probability of the person winning if he had started second which is equal to 1 - the probability of the other person winning if the other person took the turn first.
+      -  Probability of the person winning if the person had started second which is equal to 1 - the probability of the other person winning if the other person took the turn first.
 For instance, $1-y$ in case of Person 1.

 - Thus, on solving $(1)$ and $(2)$ above, we get $x = \frac{2}{3}$ and $y = \frac{1}{2}$